ooc-lang/rock/README.rst

 License
 -------

-rock is distributed under a BSD license
+rock is distributed under a BSD license, see LICENSE for details.